Without a doubt, sales are a challenge for marketers—no matter the industry.

-Unlike B2C, where jumping on trends and sharing content consistently is key, B2B can work a bit differently.
+Unlike B2C, where jumping on trends and consistently sharing content is critical, B2B can work differently.

 If you're looking to rule the TikTok B2B market, we've compiled the best advice for getting started, crushing trends, and unlocking the potential of the B2B formula.

 Take a look.

 3.1 Pay attention to what your prospects are complaining about

 It's critical to keep an eye on both your rivals and potential customers.

 Sprout Social claims that if you search for #corporate on TikTok, you can find a subculture with a ton of entertaining content about corporate life.

 Professionals are hurrying to adopt TikTok's realistic style and are creating fun methods to express their frustrations with the workday.